Approximate Capacity Region of the Two-User MISO Broadcast Channels with Delayed CSIT: Problem Setting

 \section{Problem Setting}

-We consider the two-user multiple-input single-output (MISO) complex Gaussian broadcast channel (BC) with Rayleigh fading as depicted in Fig.~\ref{Fig:MISO-BC-OFB}.
-The channel gains from the transmitter to receivers one and two are denoted by $\mathbf{h}[t], \mathbf{g}[t] \in \mathbb{C}^{2 \times 1}$, respectively, where the entries of $\mathbf{h}[t]$ and $\mathbf{g}[t]$ are distributed i.i.d. across time, antenna, and users, and are distributed as $\mathcal{CN}(0,1)$.
+We start by considering the two-user multiple-input single-output (MISO) complex Gaussian broadcast channel (BC) with Rayleigh fading as depicted in Fig.~\ref{Fig:MISO-BC-OFB}(a).
+The channel gains from the transmitter to receivers one and two are denoted by $\mathbf{h}[t], \mathbf{g}[t] \in \mathbb{C}^{2 \times 1}$, respectively, where the entries of $\mathbf{h}[t]$ and $\mathbf{g}[t]$ are distributed as i.i.d. $\mathcal{CN}(0,1)$ (independent across time, antenna, and users).
 At each receiver, the received signal can be expressed as follows.